jeffreykegler/hoonlint/misc/whitespace.md

 in other words
-an inter-line alignment must actually align with a corresponding lexeme on another line. in other words, the inter-line alignment must have a total lexeme count of at least 2.
+an inter-line alignment must actually align with a corresponding lexeme on another line.

 # Appendix: Multi-line comment body